transcript/samsa2/README.md

 However, working with metatranscriptome data often proves challenging, given its high complexity and large size.
 SAMSA is one of the first bioinformatics pipelines designed with metatranscriptome data specifically in mind.
 It accepts raw sequence data in FASTQ form as its input, and performs four phases:

-**Preprocessing:** If the sequencing was paired-end, FLASH is used to merge mate pairs.
+**Preprocessing:** If the sequencing was paired-end, PEAR is used to merge mate pairs.
 Trimmomatic is used for the removal of adaptor contamination and low-quality reads.
+SortMeRNA removes ribosomal sequences, as these don't contribute to the mRNA functional profile of the metatranscriptome.

 **Annotation:** Annotation is completed using [DIAMOND, an accelerated BLAST-like sequence aligner.](https://github.com/bbuchfink/diamond)  (Why DIAMOND?
 At a standard rate of 10 annotations per second, a standard BLAST approach would take several months to finish - just for a single file!)